UniqLife-AI/notebook/README.md

 # Notebook (by UniqLife-AI)

 An integrated thinking environment that combines local-first knowledge management with powerful, private AI interaction.
-It's designed for developers, researchers, and anyone who wants to build a "second brain" that is truly their own.
+It's a cross-platform desktop application designed for developers, researchers, and anyone who wants to build a "second brain" that is truly their own.

 ---

 ### ⚠️ Alpha Stage / Work in Progress ⚠️

-**This project is in the very early stages of development and is being built in public.** The current functionality is a proof-of-concept for the core chat interface.
+**This project is in the very early stages of development and is being built in public.** The current functionality is a proof-of-concept for the core interface and terminal.
 Many of the features described in the roadmap are not yet implemented.
 Expect bugs and frequent changes.

 ---